ewpratten/HowToComputer/README.md

 A basic computer has three main parts.
 The CPU, memory, and I/O.

 #### CPU
-The CPU (Central Processing Unit) takes in the assembly instructions from memory and does what it is instructed to do.
+The CPU takes in the assembly instructions from memory and does what it is instructed to do.
 A computer only does what it is told to do.
 If there is an error, it is not the computer making a mistake.
 The mistake is caused by the person who wrote the code.<br><br>This is also is where the registers are physically located.
 ##### Registers
 Registers are used for temporarily storing data to be used by some operations in assembly.<br>
 In assembly, a register can be set using the following:
 ```assembly
 mov rax, 15
 ```
-The opcode `mov` stands for *move* it is used to move the contents of registers to different places or to set a register with a specific value.
+The opcode `mov` stands for *move* and it is used to move the contents of registers to different places or to set a register with a specific value.
 In this case, the value *15* is stored in the register **rax**.
-Registers are labled using the following diagram:
+Registers are labelled using the following diagram:
 <table border="1" cellspacing="0" cellpadding="2">
  <tbody><tr>
   <td align="center" colspan="12" bgcolor="#004080">&nbsp;<br><font size="+2" color="#FFFFFF" face="Arial">traditional general purpose registers</font><br>&nbsp;</td>